amanda159756/amanda159756/README.md

 <h2 align="left">Hi 👋!
-My name is AMANDA BARCELOS and I'm a Data Science Analyst, from BRAZIL!!</h2>
+My name is AMANDA BARCELOS and I'm a Data Scientist, from BRAZIL!!</h2>

 ###